sjn/introducing-se/docs.md

 * «SE» among friends, is...
 * A way to help us have better talks about hard topics
-* A conversational toolbox for exploring ideas and beliefs
+* A conversational tool&shy;box for exploring ideas and beliefs
-* A step towards mastering collaborative thinking
+* A step towards mas&shy;tering col&shy;laborative thinking
-* A community that practices SE in a friendly environment
+* A community that prac&shy;tices SE in a frien&shy;dly environment

 [comment]: # (|||)